Skip to main content

 Authentication

-The interaction with the Data Lake requires authentication.
-It is required to register to the INDIGO Identity and Access Management (IAM) service and obtain a X.509 Grid certificate.
+The interaction with the VRE platform requires authentication.
+It is required to register to the ESCAPE INDIGO Identity and Access Management (IAM) service to be able to access the VRE.
 Follow the instructions in the next sections.

 ESCAPE IAM registration